 Out of practice with chat?
 Spend some time thinking about questions you can use when conversation stalls.
-You might ask if the other person has travelled far, visit this museum often, or liked the show?
+You might ask if the other person has travelled far, visits this museum often, or liked the show.

 Using someone’s name when you know it demonstrates caring.
 Offer yours.
 Ask after their loved ones, or pick up a previous conversation topic, such as their pet, to show you have paid attention.

-Social media helps many people, but research shows it can also increase stress and disconnection.
-Invite people you have met online to offline meetups to help strengthen your relationship and connection.
+Social media helps many people, but it can also increase disconnection.
+Ensure you have a healthy offline life.
+Perhaps invite trusted online friends to an offline meeting to build your relationship.

 Unexpected moments of connection greatly improve your mood.
 Share a smile and eye contact with a stranger, or chat to a fellow commuter.
 Rise to the challenge of finding common ground with strangers.